Anne is a Washington native, kayaker, hiker, and nature lover. She likes to write about ways to lessen our carbon footprint.

-Planting a rain garden is a simple beautiful way you can help the environment.
-Some of the benefits of rain gardens are:
+Planting a rain garden is a simple, beautiful way you can help the environment.
+Some of the benefits of rain gardens are that they:

-- Filter stormwater (catches garbage and filters out things like oil or pesticides)
+- Filter stormwater (they catch garbage and filter out things like oil or pesticides)

-- Creates a habitat for birds and butterflies
+- Create a habitat for birds and butterflies

 How to Make a Rain Garden